daamparan/CS-1401/CS 3331: OOPS/README.md

 are the background of a Battleship-like game.
 Using concepts and techniques we built the layout without the full implementation.

 The Battleship-like game was the main project for this class that was built upon throughout the semester.
-Furthermore, depending on the topic, like multi-threading, a seperate program is used (not Battleshi[-like game) to explore this topic.
+Furthermore, depending on the topic, like multi-threading, a seperate program is used (not Battleship-like game) to explore this topic.